sourceryinstitute/smart-pointers/README.md

 Background
 ----------

-For more background on the design philosophy and the internal mechanics of Reference Counter, see Rouson et al. (see [[1]], [[2]], [[3]]).
-This repository's code originated from refactoring the code in those publications to use more descriptive more up-to-date coding conventions.
+For more background on the design philosophy and the internal mechanics of Smart Pointers, see Rouson et al. (see [[1]], [[2]], [[3]]).
+This repository's code originated from refactoring the code in those publications to use more up-to-date coding conventions.
 For example, this repository separates interface bodies into modules and procedure definitions into submodules.
 This repository also uses more descriptive nomenclature for the types and procedures.

 This repository also adds